Course Outline

 - Completion of courses 740, 741, and 742, or their equivalents.

-- Familiarity with Windows Server security principles.
+- An understanding of Windows Server security principles.

-Audience
+Target Audience

-IT professionals preparing for the 70-744 Securing Windows Server exam will also find this course beneficial.
+Professionals preparing for the 70-744 Securing Windows Server exam will also find this course beneficial.

-Job role: Administrator
+Job Role: Administrator

-Preparation for exam: 70-744
+Preparation for Exam: 70-744

 Testimonials (5)